Attendance

 There is a clear link between good attendance and good attainment/progress.
 Children’s life chances are enhanced by regular attendance at school and the school will support parents and carers in achieving excellent attendance in order to maximise educational opportunities for their children.
 Poor attendance is proven to impact negatively on a child’s learning.

-Our Attendance Policy (up until 19th August 2024) can be accessed by clicking here
+Our Attendance Policy can be accessed here

 Please click here for a helpful guide on when children can come to school if they have an infection